Andy Rouse: Andy Rouse Engineering

 In 1981, Rouse set up his own engineering company, Andy Rouse Engineering, taking many of the ex-Broadspeed employees with him.
 His success on the track continued with Championship wins in 1983 and 1984.
-His 1983 win came about after Steve Soper, driving for the works TWR Austin Rover team, had his championship win disqualified.
+His 1983 win came about after Steve Soper, driving a works Austin Rover prepared by the TWR team had his championship win disqualified.
 Rouse took over the Alfa Romeo GTV6 entered by Pete Hall's Industrial Control Services (ICS) plc company, won his class and latterly the championship, and also founded the long running sponsorship deal between himself and ICS.
 He also won the Willhire 24 Hour in 1981 and 1983.
 After competing in a Rover Vitesse in 1984 and winning the title against the factory Rover team, Ford gave him the 'works' contract to build and drive their next generation touring car, the Sierra Cosworth, which was to dominate the BTCC until the end of the decade.
 Rouse won the championship again in 1985 driving a Sierra XR4Ti, but this was to be his last overall title.
 For 1987, Ford homologated the Sierra RS500, and ARE set about transforming it into a BTCC machine.
 The result was one of the most famous touring cars of all time.
 Rouse never won the title outright in an RS500, although he won Class A again in 1988 and 1989.
 He was third overall in 1988, 1989 and 1990.

 Rouse driving for Ford at Brands Hatch during the 1994 British Touring Car Championship season.